MahnazHabibi/Drug-repurposing/Read_me.txt

-If you want to find the topological features in new dataset, please organize your input#1 file in the following format:
+If you want to find the topological features in new dataset, please prepare your input#1 file in the following format:

 protein#1	protein#2
 ---	---